-Slip and fall accidents may sound minor, but they can cause devastating injuries — broken bones, head trauma, herniated discs, and torn ligaments that require surgery and months of rehabilitation.
+Slip and fall accidents may sound minor, but they can cause devastating injuries—broken bones, head trauma, herniated discs, torn ligaments that require surgery and months of rehabilitation.
 In Ohio, property owners have a legal duty to maintain their premises in a reasonably safe condition.
-When they fail to do so, and someone is injured as a result, the property owner may be held liable under Ohio's premises liability laws.
+When they fail to do so and someone is injured as a result, the property owner may be held liable under Ohio's premises liability laws.
+Understanding these laws can help you recover compensation if you have been injured on someone else's property.

 The Duty of Care in Ohio

-Ohio law distinguishes between three categories of people who enter a property, and the duty of care owed by the property owner depends on which category applies:
+Ohio law distinguishes between three categories of people who enter a property:

-- Invitees: People who enter the property for a business purpose, such as customers in a store or patients in a medical office.
-Property owners owe invitees the highest duty of care — they must regularly inspect the premises, discover hazards, and either fix them or provide adequate warning.
+- Invitees: People who enter for a business purpose or mutual benefit—customers in a store, patients in a medical office, guests at a restaurant.
+Property owners owe invitees the highest duty of care.
+They must regularly inspect the premises, discover hazards, and either fix them or provide adequate warning.
+If a property owner knows or should have known about a hazard and does nothing, they can be liable.

-- Licensees: Social guests and others who enter with the owner's permission for their own purposes.
+- Licensees: Social guests who enter with permission for their own purposes.
 Property owners must warn licensees of known hidden dangers but are not required to actively inspect for hazards.

 What You Must Prove